commonhaus/foundation/CONTRIBUTING.md

 ### 1. Create a Pull Request (PR)

 Once you're ready to submit your changes, create a new pull request from your fork.
 Ensure the PR description is clear about the changes you've made.

 ### 2. Await Review

-The Commonhaus Foundation Council (CFC) and, when necessary, Foundation-retained legal counsel will review your PR.
+One of the `CODEOWNERS` will review your PR.
 We might request further clarifications, changes, or provide feedback.

 ### 3. Address Feedback